 4.2.2 Evaluation assumptions

-The following table of coverage evaluation assumptions for link-level simulation is considered.
+The following tables of coverage evaluation assumptions for link-level simulation are considered for indoor scenarios and outdoor scenarios, respectively.
 (M) indicates a value mandatory for evaluation, (O) indicates optional for evaluation.
 If there are any differences between devices, they are for evaluation purposes only.

-Table 4.2.2-1: Coverage evaluation assumptions for link-level simulation
+Table 4.2.2-1: Coverage evaluation assumptions for link-level simulation for indoor scenarios